 You’ve probably noticed lots of different terms defining “old” while you were out foraging for bargains and even shopping online.
 These descriptors range from "antique", "vintage", and "collectible" to "retro and "classic", but what does it all mean?

 Well, that depends on what you are buying or selling.
-For instance, an automobile that is obviously old might be referenced to as a classic car if it isn't old enough to qualify as antique yet.
+For instance, an automobile that is obviously old might be referred to as a classic car if it isn't old enough to qualify as antique yet.
 Clothing most shoppers seek is usually deemed vintage unless it’s super old.
 Furniture—like Mid-Century Modern pieces—might be looked upon as retro since the designs are decidedly different from more traditional furniture styles.
 Delving further into what these terms actually mean can help you to buy–and sell–old stuff with more confidence.

 Defining the Term Antique

 Buyers in the know respect sellers who understand how to correctly describe their wares.
 Calling something made in the 1950s an antique, for example, is just plain wrong.
 Using the term antique when an item is much too new for that designation makes you look like you don’t know what you’re doing.
 Not only that, your potential customers may not trust you if you misrepresent what you’re selling in this way.

 So just how old is an antique?
 The time span set forth by the United States Customs Service, and widely used in the antique field, is an object that is 100 years of age or older.
 That bare-bones definition keeps things pretty simple to grasp most of the time.
 The scale slides each year as more and more things fall into the antique range.